OpenCLIM/ecocrop/README.md

 ### Perennial Scoring Method

-The temperature score for a given $GTIME$, each day, grid square and crop is calculated as follows:
+The temperature score for a given $GTIME$, day, grid square and crop is calculated as follows:
-First, the average daily-average-temperature ($TAVG$) across $GTIME$ is calculated.
+First, the average daily-average-temperature ($TAVG$) across $GTIME$ days into the future is calculated.
 Then the following equation is used to calculate the score, $S_T$:

 $S_T=\frac{100}{0.5\left(TOPMX+TOPMN\right)-TMIN} \left(TAVG-TMIN\right)\text{ when } TMIN\lt TAVG\lt 0.5\left(TOPMX+TOPMN\right)$